-OMAHA — Saturday's record-setting four-hour, 24-minute marathon of a game between North Carolina and Oregon State required more than seven dozen baseballs.
+OMAHA, Neb. — Saturday, June 16, 2018.
+A record-setting four-hour, 24-minute marathon of a game between North Carolina and Oregon State went down at TD Ameritrade Park that required more than seven dozen baseballs.
 With potentially 16 games left in the College World Series after the Tar Heels held off the Beavers 8-6, was TD Ameritrade Park even remotely in danger of running out of baseballs?
 Not even close.

 There were still more than 2,000 baseballs available, not counting practice balls.
 NCAA.com toured the top-secret baseball storage room — OK, it's not top-secret, but it is locked — at the stadium and learned about the process of preparing baseballs for use in CWS games.

 The College World Series starts annually with 175 dozen game balls and 96 dozen practice balls, and the number available gradually whittles down inning by inning.

 Here's the general breakdown of how the balls are prepared and allocated throughout the CWS:

 - On Friday before the start of the College World Series, each team gets four buckets of practice balls.
 Each bucket holds three dozen balls.

 - That's 12 dozen practice balls per team and 96 dozen total.
 Some teams also bring their own practice balls to Omaha.

 - The practice balls are exactly the same as the game balls but without the official 2018 College World Series logo.